fuadalazad/wp-project-manager/readme.txt

 ##📌 Subtasks for Granular Task Management (Pro)
-–   Break complex tasks into subtasks and assign to multiple team members –   Perfect for detailed task manager workflows
+–   Break complex tasks into subtasks and assign to multiple team members –   Great for detailed task manager workflows

 ##🛒 WooCommerce Integration (Pro)
 –   Auto-create projects from orders or payments